devonpmack/react-pokedex-workshop/README.md

   );
 ```

-We want our Pokedex to display information about a Pokemon.
+We want our Pokédex to display information about a Pokemon.
 Let's start with Squirtle.
 Add in his name and type.

 ```diff
   return (